antonebbage/typeguardkit/README.md

 ### `ArrayAsserter`

-An `ArrayAsserter` is an `Asserter` for the `Array` type defined by its `elementAsserter`, with any additional validation defined by its `ArrayAsserterOptions` properties.
+An `ArrayAsserter` is an `Asserter` for the `Array` type defined by its `elementAsserter`, with any additional constraints defined by its `ArrayAsserterOptions` properties.

 The provided `memberAsserter` and `ArrayAsserterOptions` are made accessible as properties of the created `ArrayAsserter`.

+An `ArrayAsserter` is also a `Validator` with a `validate` method, which checks only that the provided `value` meets any constraints defined in the `ArrayAsserterOptions`, and returns any issues.
+This can be used to validate user input client side, where it should already be known that `value` meets the compile-time constraints of the array type.

 Example: